222gremlins/cs30-major-project/proposal.md

 ## Needs to Have
 - 3 different orders
 - At least different parts of assembly Cutting, Cooking, Assembling all in one screen
-- Working drag & drop system
+- Working click the item and it automatically goes onto burger
 - Some form of introductory dialogue and sound effects.